dmlc/gluon-cv/scripts/onnx/README.md

 ### Export GluonCV Models to ONNX

+For those who are interested, below is a guide on how to export the model yourself:

+To be notice, current released version of mxnet(1.8.0) does not support many operators.
+Therefore, in order to export models to onnx, you'll have to either

+1. Build the newest version of mxnet from source
+2. Use this [tool](https://github.com/apache/incubator-mxnet/blob/d10b76937b891964381d25ecea60e443a9876df1/tools/onnx/update_onnx.py) to add newly supported operators to your mxnet

-For those who are interested, there are three main steps to export the model:
+There are three main steps to export the model:

 1. Get the GluonCV model using `gluoncv.model_zoo.get_model`
 2. Export the GluonCV model to get the symbol and parameter files using `export_block`